 - Deconstructions, Dramas and parodies of the genre include:

 - The Mai universe (Mai-HiME, Mai-Otome, Mai-Otome Zwei, Mai-HiME Destiny)

 - The Pretty Cure multiverse (Futari wa Pretty Cure, Futari Wa Pretty Cure Splash Star, Yes!
 Pretty Cure 5, Fresh Pretty Cure!, HeartCatch Pretty Cure!, Suite Pretty Cure ♪, Smile Pretty Cure!, DokiDoki!
 Precure, and Happiness Charge Pretty Cure).

 - Magical Girl Lyrical Nanoha is somewhat unusual in that, rather than young girls, older teenagers and young men are the target audience.
 It's also much more character-driven, compared to most other series.

 - The manga eventually dropped "Magical Girl" from the title, since Nanoha is now 25 and either still a Captain of an Interdimensional Air Force or higher.
 She's still Magical, but is a woman, not a girl.

 - At the same time, a Spin-Off manga starring Vivio was released that kept the "Magical Girl" part of the title.
 Yup, Nanoha's daughter has now officially inherited her mother's role as Magical Girl, complete with Older Alter Ego.

 - Fushigoboshi No Futago Hime starts off with two girls who are given powers to save their unique world.
-It begins as Cute Witch given their antics and how they help and slowly evolves into Magical Girl Warrior, cementing the latter position with the second season.
+It begins as a Cute Witch series, given their antics and how they help, and slowly evolves into Magical Girl Warrior, cementing the latter position with the second season.